telekom-security/telekom-security.github.io/_posts/2018-12-03-webid-multiple-vulnerabilities.md

   the world and has been downloaded over 100,000 times.
 It will allow you to quickly set up your own auction site and get started straight away."

-  Multiple vulnerabilities were identified in version 1.2.2 of the WeBid auction system.
+  Multiple vulnerabilities were identified version 1.2.2 of the WeBid auction system.
   A Directory Traversal vulnerability allows an unauthenticated, remote attacker to read any PNG, JPEG or BMP image files that are accessible to